 A systematic study of the bones, joints, and muscles of the human body as well as internal external forces initiating and modifying movement.
-Prerequisite: BIOL2300 must show grade of "C" or higher.
+Prerequisite: BIOL2300 or BIOL3420 with a grade of "C" or higher.
+A grade of C or higher required to count toward the Allied Health major.
 Goal 10 (Goal 10 Catalog 0809+)

-PHED3410 Theory of Coaching 1 s.h.
+PHED3410 Theory of Coaching 2 s.h.